Frequently Asked Questions

 How do I know if therapy is right for me?

 We live in a culture where we are often told that we should be able to handle problems by ourselves.
 Men in particular are given this message.
 Yet many people suffer, often in private, often with shame, and often unnecessarily.
-Studies suggest that depression is the leading cause of disability in the U.S. and worldwide and that about 9.5 % of American adults suffer from depression in a given year and about 1 in 5 women will have depression in their lifetime (See NIMH).
-Anxiety disorders occur in 18 % of American adults. (see NIMH).
+Studies suggest that depression is the leading cause of disability in the U.S. and worldwide and that about 7.1% of American adults suffer from depression in a given year and about 1 in 5 women will have depression in their lifetime (See NIMH).
+Anxiety disorders occur in 19.1 % of American adults. (see NIMH).
 Research suggests that people who utilize psychotherapy fare better than those that do not whether or not medication is also used.
-Seeking psychological help can significantly shorten the time you are struggling with these issues. ( APA Press Release on Consumer Reports Survey, APA Meta-analysis)
+Seeking psychological help can significantly shorten the time you are struggling with these issues.
+(Consumer Reports Survey on psychotherapy)

 Because of how men and women are raised differently, men often have additional obstacles to maintaining their mental health.
 "Most men are trained from earliest childhood to suppress emotional distress, avoid the subtle signals of interpersonal conflicts, experience humiliation at the first hint of failure, and most of all, resist asking for help.
 They deny and avoid their psychological pain and want to take action rather than be reflective.
 Is it any wonder that men view therapy as shameful and alienating?" (from the inside flap) (see Gary Brooks, A New Psychotherapy for Traditional Men).
 It just isn't what they are they are raised to do.
 Yet most men have issues they are struggling with on the inside such as anger, depression, emotional isolation, shame, anxiety, substance abuse, control issues and sexual dysfunction or compulsion.